rollingsu/rollingsu.github.io/_pages/about.md

 </div>

 ## News
-More research projects see the publication page.
+More research projects are on the publication page.

 <strong>2025.11.26</strong> ✌️Will be attending NIPS San Diego 2025, see you there!